Turf Skatepark: History

 Designed by legendary Skatepark designer, California Architect Art Kent (aka Footie) in 1979 through the Foxfire Skatepark Development Group.
 Art is the original designer of the Three Leaf Clover and Side Entry Capsule Bowl in 1970's.
 The Park was Originally opened by Jerry Steuernagel in 1979 as Surfin' Turf near Interstate 894 and West Loomis Road, his unique indoor skatepark designed by Kent consisted of in-ground concrete pools for riding skateboards.
 The overhead warehouse side doors were open in the summertime and closed during inclement weather to allow for all year round skateboarding.
 The park had a unique mix of beginner, intermediate and advanced year round skate elements.
-As skateboarding lost popularity, it closed in 1982 and the building was repurposed as a strip club called Bell E. Buttons, though the pools remained intact under the floor.
+As bowl riding lost popularity and skaters were more involved in "street style" skating, it closed in 1982 and the building was repurposed as a strip club called Bell E. Buttons, though the pools remained intact under the floor.

-In 1987, the original owners of the skatepark were able to reacquire the building and reopen it for skateboarding as The Turf.
+In 1987, the original owner of the skatepark was able to reacquire the building and reopen it for skateboarding as The Turf.
 At that time, it was one of only a handful of skateparks left in the U.S., and the only indoor skatepark in the country.
 It attracted professional and amateur skateboarders from around the world.

 In 1995, skating any kind of transition was considered "uncool" and people and magazines alike thought Vert skating was in its death throes.
-This prompted the owners to fill the bowls with gravel, take off the pool coping that was on the Clover and the Keyhole bowls and cover the entire indoor portion of the park with concrete, and built a street course, hoping to make the park profitable once again.
+This prompted the owner to fill the bowls with gravel, take off the pool coping that was on the Clover and the Keyhole bowls and cover the entire indoor portion of the park with concrete, and built a street course, hoping to make the park profitable once again.
 Unfortunately, this did not work and in 1996 the Turf closed for good.
 The building then housed a cabinet company and a lawn and garden shop for nearly 15 years.